actions.json

 }

-The following example uses wildcard path matching for an idempotent rule to map requests to any path (including subdirectories) under /api/actions/ from your site's root to itself:
+This example uses wildcard path matching for an idempotent rule to map requests to any path (including subdirectories) under /api/actions/ , from your site's root to itself:

 Idempotent rules allow blink clients to more easily determine if a given path supports Action API requests without having to be prefixed with the solana-action: URI or performing additional response testing.